 p.s.
 Congratulations to You, Beverly and your awaiting Baby.

-if you love her,give her what shes asking for.I live a lonely life because of hg but i will find someone else to live for someday,i hope.When this world goes to s***,family is all you have to depend on. _________________ I have a dead hot water heater in my front yard.
+if you love her,give her what shes asking for.I live a lonely life because of hg but i will find someone else to live for someday,i hope.When this world goes to s***,family is all you have to depend on. _________________ sg is a libtard who edits the truth.

 If you don't take it down (or edit it down) at least be sure to tell her you shared it with us other pilots in relationships so you could get some feedback.